 "Then why were you asking Hermione all those questions about the Wizarding world?"

 "Because she has a lot of knowledge, and a need to share it.
 I had the time to listen as I ate.
 Actually, it was interesting hearing from a muggleborn point of view.
 You'll learn the best way to get on with women is to just nod and shake your head."
 Devon said with a smile, "My mum raised me, so I have the insight in women.
-Don't worry I'll stay away from yours."
+If you ever need relationship advice, don't be afraid to ask."
 He winked and headed to the washroom.

-Harry blushed as he rummaged though his trunk and new school things while thinking of his previous conversation.
-He didn't know if he exactly liked Devon, what did he mean 'he'd stay away from 'his girl''.
-Harry didn't have a girl.
-It was all very confusing.
+Harry blushed as he rummaged through his trunk and new school things while thinking of his previous conversation.
+He didn't know if he exactly liked Devon, wasn't looking for a relationship, and certainly didn't have a girl.
+It was all very confusing to a public school boy, he had to admit to himself.
 He checked to make sure everything was there and unpacked.
 Once finished, he began his decent downstairs to find the Common Room empty but for a few people.

 "I thought you weren't coming back down."
-Ginny said, "I almost fell asleep on the couch."
+Ginny yawned, "I almost fell asleep on the couch."

 "That would be comfortable wouldn't it?"
 Harry asked as he sat down next to her.
 "I wouldn't even think about going to bed without saying goodnight to my best friend."